 And it’s probably not the most popular national park in New South Wales, or even the New England region, compared to the lures of the Blue Mountains or Kosciusko National Park.
 But it’s a fantastic spot for some hiking, especially if you don’t want to meet too many people.

-READ MORE: 5 short hiking trails at Mount Kaputar
+READ MORE: Short Hiking Trails at Mount Kaputar

 And the good news is, camping is also rather glamorous here.

-Like many other NSW national parks, you can’t book your camping spot at Mount Kaputar National Park.
-All you can do is rock up as early as possible and hope for the best.
+Since the pandemic, you now need to pre-book your camping spot at Mount Kaputar National Park.
+Previously, you would just rock up as early as possible and hope for the best.